-The Graduate Committee consists of faculty members, two student representatives and the Graduate Program Coordinator.
-A graduate student with particular concerns about any aspect of the graduate program is encouraged to speak to any member of this committee.
+The Graduate Committee consists of faculty members, one student representative and Betty Wilkins, who oversees Graduate Student Services.
+A graduate student with concerns about any aspect of the graduate program is encouraged to speak to any member of this committee.